Harbor Custom Development, Inc. Reports Fourth Quarter and Full Year 2022 Results

-/EIN News/ -- TACOMA, Wash., March 31, 2023 (GLOBE NEWSWIRE) -- Harbor Custom Development, Inc. (Nasdaq: HCDI, HCDIP, HCDIW, HCDIZ) (“Harbor,” “Harbor Custom Homes®,” or the “Company”), an innovative real estate company involved in all aspects of the land development cycle, today announced its financial results for the fourth quarter and full year ended December 31, 2022.
+TACOMA, Wash., March 31, 2023 (GLOBE NEWSWIRE) -- Harbor Custom Development, Inc. HCDI HCDIP, HCDIW, HCDIZ))) ("Harbor," "Harbor Custom Homes®," or the "Company"), an innovative real estate company involved in all aspects of the land development cycle, today announced its financial results for the fourth quarter and full year ended December 31, 2022.

 Fourth Quarter 2022 Financial Highlights Compared to Fourth Quarter 2021